lambda-client/lambda/README.md

 On GNU/Linux, run `chmod +x gradlew` and for the following commands use `./gradlew` instead of `gradlew.bat`

-Of-course you can also use a Gradle installation if you for some reason want another verison of gradle
+Of-course you can also use a Gradle installation if you for some reason want another version of gradle

 ```
 gradlew.bat setupDecompWorkspace